 And last but not least… picks!
-For some people, these are a must (including me!) but there are many people who play fingerstyle exclusively and don’t have a need for bass picks.
-However, if you’re interested in some reasons why bassists should give picks a chance and why a lot of players love them, check out my guide to some of the advantages of using a pick for bass playing.
+For some people, these are a must (including me!), but many people play fingerstyle exclusively and don’t need bass picks.
+However if you’re interested in some reasons why bassists should give picks a chance and why a lot of players love them, check out my guide to some of the advantages of using a pick for bass playing.

 There are a lot of fun and useful gadgets out there, but if you’re looking for the most indispensable accessories for a bass guitar, this list has got it all.